Juan Rentería

-Juan Rentería (died 1626) was a Roman Catholic prelate who served as the fourth Bishop of Nueva Segovia (1618–1626).
+Juan de Rentería (died 1626) was a Roman Catholic prelate who served as the fourth Bishop of Nueva Segovia (1618–1626).

 Biography

-Juan Rentería was born in Guadalajara, Spain.
+Juan de Rentería was born in Guadalajara, Mexico.

 On 5 March 1618, he was appointed during the papacy of Pope Paul V as Bishop of Nueva Segovia.

 He served as Bishop of Nueva Segovia until his death in 1626.